lv042/Weather-Wizard/docs/improvement.md

 ![Setup mail](./images/setupmail.png)

 and then the daily mailer gets started.
-The daily mailing process works in a seperate thread and looks very similar to the sendSetupMail function.
+The daily mailing process works in a separate thread and looks very similar to the sendSetupMail function.
 It gives you a daily summary of all requests and errors:

 ![Daily mail](./images/daily.png)